 Dumping condition in Sieve Tray Column |

-Weber number is defined as ratio of shear forces to inertial forces and ratio of inertial forces to surface forces.
+Weber number is defined as the ratio of shear forces to inertial forces and the ratio of inertial forces to surface forces.
 Absorption factors is defined as mE/R.

-Stripping factor is defined as R/ mE.
-Maragoni effect is also known as interfacial turbulence.
+The stripping factor is defined as R/ mE.
+The Maragoni effect is also known as interfacial turbulence.

 The "capillary number" is (K L/ g) (g/gC) where K: permeability; : liquid surface tension; L: liquid density.
 Large depths on trays (reasonable gas velocities) in a tray column lead to high-pressure drop but high tray efficiencies.
 Recommended plate spacing for tower diameter of 12 to 24 ft is 36 inch.